pscholl/ledTX/README.md

 to 4.5 Hz.
 The MINIMUM_PIXELS constant defines the number of pixels with a luminosity > .8 to detect a turned on LED.

- Now visit the provided index.html, either locally or directly on [githunb]() and hold the LED in the small highlighted rectangular area to transmit your data.
+ Now visit the provided index.html, either locally or directly on [github](https://rawgithub.com/pscholl/ledTX/master/index.html) and hold the LED in the small highlighted rectangular area to transmit your data.

  You can furthermore use either a luminosity treshold detector or a chromakey